Miss World 2006

 Miss World 2006 was the 56th edition of the Miss World pageant, held at the Sala Kongresowa, a theatre at the Palace of Culture and Science in Warsaw, Poland, on 30 September 2006.
 It was the first time ever that the pageant was held in the Continental Europe and a European city other than London.

-At the end of the event, Taťána Kuchařová of Czech Republic was crowned by the previous winner Unnur Birna Vilhjálmsdóttir of Iceland.
+At the end of the event, Taťána Kuchařová of the Czech Republic was crowned Miss World 2006 by the previous winner, Unnur Birna Vilhjálmsdóttir of Iceland.
 This is the first time the Czech Republic won the title of Miss World, and its first crown in the Big Four international beauty pageants.
+The first and second runners-up was Romania's Ioana Boitor and Australia's Sabrina Houssami.

 A total of 104 countries competed in the pageant.

 Background

 Location

 Gdynia was the host of the Beach Beauty contest, Giżycko hosted the Miss Sports contest and Wrocław hosted the Miss Talent competition.
 The fourth event was Beauty with a Purpose.

 Selection of participants

 Contestants from 104 countries and territories were selected to compete in the pageant.